top of page

 Jessica Jones Season 2

-With Killgrave out of the picture high stakes are replaced with a focus on character studies examining childhood trauma & how the cast adapted to cope.
+With Killgrave out of the picture high stakes are replaced with a focus on character studies examining childhood trauma and how the cast adapted to cope.
 The abrupt ending is frustrating, but all the character development long the way is well worth it.

 Premiere: Mar 8, 2018